kkredit/scramble-squares-solvers/README.md

 ## Solutions

-This project is starting with solutions in five lanugages.
+This project is starting with solutions in five languages.
 I originally wrote a solution in C when my primary motivation was solving the puzzle.
 I added solutions in Clojure, Go, Haskell, and Rust when my motivation was learning new languages.
 You can read a little more about that experience [here](https://github.com/kkredit/scramble-squares-solver).

 Solving this problem in new languages was a pleasure.
 I hope you will share in it by submitting your own solution!
-If you follow the [guidelines below](#submission-guidlelines) and submit a merge request, I will approve it and add your solution to the list.
+If you follow the [guidelines below](#submission-guidelines) and submit a merge request, I will approve it and add your solution to the list.

 Currently implemented languages: